okuzmenko31/Django-Online-Shop/README.md

 - For correct work of sending letters, you need to replace available email to yours and write you password instead of available.
-I used connection with ukr.net, but if you want to connect with gmail, then <a href="https://support.google.com/mail/answer/7126229?hl=ru">click here</a> for more information about it.
+I used connection with gmail.com, if you want to connect with it <a href="https://support.google.com/mail/answer/7126229?hl=ru">click here</a> for more information about it.